utkarshcmu/grafana.org/source/blog/temp/temp.md

 published_on: June 23, 2016
 ---

 Grafana 3.1 beta is now available for download!
-In this relase we have focused on making monitoring more collaborative by enabling Grafana users to easily share dashboards with others.
+In this release we have focused on making monitoring more collaborative by enabling Grafana users to easily share dashboards with others.
 We have also added dashboards to [Grafana.net](https://grafana.net) a place where anyone can share and download dashboards